 It can be hard to write about the Holocaust in a way that serves all of the characters, and I think she missed the mark here.
 Picoult seems to want to make the reader sympathize with Josef and like him, but I think she only serves to do the opposite.
 It feels like she wants us to have misgivings about him being arrested and possibly put to death for crimes committed 70+ years prior.
 I don’t think this served the story well at all.

 Picoult also goes on tangents having to do with the baking of bread.
-At first this feels like filler, but it ties back in to where Sage comes from, although she doesn’t know it at the time.
-It felt like a stream of consciousness coming from her brain as she’s trying to shut out the world and her own feelings of inadequacy.
+At first, this feels like filler, but it ties back into where Sage comes from, although she doesn’t know it at the time.
+It felt like a stream of consciousness coming from her brain as she was trying to shut out the world and her own feelings of inadequacy.
 Still, I think this could have been edited to take out a lot of the parts that really don’t have to do with the story.
 It drags in spots and made me want to skip ahead, which I struggled not to do.

 The best books Picoult writes, in my opinion, are the ones with ambiguous endings, or the ones that don’t necessarily have a “happily ever after” quality to it.
 The ending here, while somewhat unnerving, seemed like she was trying to give that happily ever after to Sage and it really didn’t feel right.
 I would have preferred some ambiguity or have her return to the life of a recluse, unable to handle the choices she made.
 Although I don’t have a problem with what she did, it is something that many people would find hard to live with, even under these circumstances.